-In January 1969, the group gathered to record what would eventually see release in 1970 as the film and soundtrack album Let It Be.
-In 2003, Paul McCartney would spearhead a return to that era for Let It Be ...
-Naked, a more organic version of the LP released ten years ago today.
-Returning to the original master tapes, producers Paul Hicks, Guy Massey and Allan Rouse stripped away the original production by pop auteur Phil Spector and instead focused on the core instrumentation by the Beatles and keyboardist Billy Preston.
+In January, the group gathered to record what would eventually see release in 1970 as the film and soundtrack album Let It Be.
+In 2003, Paul McCartney spearheaded an initial re-evaluation of that era with Let It Be ...
+Naked, a more organic version of the LP released on Nov.
+17, 2003.

-John Lennon and George Harrison eventually turned the tapes over to Spector to lather on his patented wall of sound for the band’s final official release as a pop group; while Abbey Road was actually recorded after Let It Be, it saw release in September 1969, with Let It Be hitting shelves in May 1970.
+John Lennon and George Harrison eventually turned the tapes over to Spector to lather on his patented wall of sound for their final official release.
+Abbey Road was actually recorded after Let It Be, but it was issued in September 1969.
+Let It Be didn't hit shelves until May 1970.

-"It’s been treated as a perpetual work in progress, an album that was never originally meant to be,” explains Dan Rivkin, a web content manager by day who moonlights as a Beatle-ologist and author of They May Be Parted, a blog devoted exclusively to the Let It Be sessions.
+"It’s been treated as a perpetual work in progress, an album that was never originally meant to be," says Dan Rivkin, who founded They May Be Parted to dig deeper into these sessions.
 "The parts were always greater than the sum.
 From that standpoint, Let It Be ...
 Naked is just another part of that process.
 A new version of Revolver or Sgt.
 Pepper would be heretical.
 A new Let It Be, while perhaps unnecessary, isn’t shocking."

-“It sounded more raw and authentic, plus it sounded very clean — this was released before the 2009 remasters, so side-by-side with the muddier 1987 CDs, it did sound fresher,” recalls Rivkin.
-“But at the same time it was tough to understand why it was necessary, since it was largely the same takes, just remixed.
+The results met with mixed reaction from Beatles fans.
+"It sounded more raw and authentic, plus it sounded very clean: This was released before the 2009 remasters, so side-by-side with the muddier 1987 CDs, it did sound fresher," Rivkin argued.
+"But at the same time it was tough to understand why it was necessary, since it was largely the same takes, just remixed.

-"Listening to the songs evolve over the course of hours and days – we’re talking only 20 days of tapes – and the breadth of material they spanned all the while trying to figure out what kind of concert they wanted to stage, it’s just a fascinating listen with surprises at every corner.
-For a band that you think you know everything about, that had so much coverage of every move they made, it’s a wonder to listen to them unedited."
+"Listening to the songs evolve over the course of hours and days – we’re talking only 20 days of tapes – and the breadth of material they spanned all the while trying to figure out what kind of concert they wanted to stage, it’s just a fascinating listen with surprises at every corner," Rivkin added.
+"For a band that you think you know everything about, that had so much coverage of every move they made, it’s a wonder to listen to them unedited."